rackerlabs/support-how-to/content/how-to/rackspace-intelligence/rackspace-intelligence-faq/index.md

 A *notification plan* specifies a set of actions that the system performs when the check returns a certain status.
 {{</accordion>}}

-{{<accordion title="What features will be available in the future?" col="in" href="accordion17">}}

-We plan to provide the following features in future releases:

-- **Available in GA** - Access to Rackspace Intelligence for Rackspace Dedicated
-    customers: Provides the ability for Dedicated customers to also access Rackspace Intelligence for their devices.

-- **Available in future** - Customizable dashboards: Provides the ability to customize your dashboard in Rackspace Intelligence by adding widgets for graphs, drag-and-drop widgets, and more.
-{{</accordion>}}